 When you come to edit your footage just cut the sections together.

 Sure, there will be small jumps in your position, but your audience won’t care.
 It’s your amazing content they want, not Hollywood production values.

 Record in short chunks and relax.
 It’s just like eating chocolate.

 10. Practice and familiarize yourself with the script

 We worry if the future is uncertain but feel happy and relaxed if we know what’s coming next.
 It’s the same when you’re presenting your videos.

 Because you’re unsure of what’s coming up that gets you anxious.
 The greater your anxiety the more likely you’ll make a mistake and convince yourself that you can’t present your YouTube video.

 The obvious answer is to read your script in advance.

-Don’t read it in your head, read it out loud.
+Don’t read it in your head, read it aloud.
 You’ll understand where you need to slow down, where to add emphasis and what you need to stress.